Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 AWS Network Firewall does not currently support IPv6.
 In the dual-stack mode, you can still use AWS Network Firewall to filter IPv4 traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.

+### AWS Systems Manager

+Resources managed by AWS Systems Manager must have IPv4 connectivity to Systems Manager’s endpoints.

+For example, to connect to an EC2 instance using Systems Manager Session Manager, the instance must be running dual-stack and must have an IPv4 connectivity to the internet or AWS PrivateLink VPC endpoint.

+Similarly, on-premises resources must also be in dual-stack network mode